fionatfrancis/HiLo-Fish/models.md

 ![](models_files/figure-gfm/model%207-3.png)<!-- -->

-## Fitting a variance structure to Lm7.ab
+## Fitting a variance structure to model 7

 Because there is a pretty obvious pattern in the residuals I am going to fit a variance structure to the model to see if this fixes this problem.